 A COMBINED SEPIK RIVER EXPEDITION

-A one-off chance to combine a Middle Sepik River expedition and then travel on up to the PNG Highlands to attend the 2019 Mt.
-Hagen Show.
+A one-off chance to combine a Middle Sepik River expedition and then travel East to Madang to experience some of the best diving in PNG.

 Starting from flying into Wewak, staying the first night at Wewak’s best hotel you will then be transported in an air-conditioned private vehicle to Pagwi (Middle Sepik River location).
 You will travel by motorised dugout canoe down the flowing river stopping off at villages along the way to PNG FA’s guesthouse at Kanganaman.